AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 This profile uses a custom acceleration control setup.
 Acceleration would typically be done directly in the speed settings, but currently SuperSlicer does not allow setting accelerations for every extrusion type (for example internal vs external perimeters).

+This should be coming natively to SuperSlicer soon.

 I advise leaving the accelerations conservative for anything visible, particularly for perimeters.
 While you *can* push the accels higher, even with input shaper I have found that it can still cause bizarre bulging issues.
 I now only push high accelerations for things like infill and travels.

 I use 8 square corner velocity because I have found it to make corners slightly crisper.